Infinity-operads and Day convolution in Goodwillie calculus: Abstract

 \section{Abstract}

 We prove two theorems about Goodwillie calculus and use those theorems to describe new models for Goodwillie derivatives of functors between pointed compactly-generated $\infty$-categories.
-The first theorem say that the construction of higher derivatives for spectrum-valued functors is a Day convolution of copies of the first derivative construction.
+The first theorem says that the construction of higher derivatives for spectrum-valued functors is a Day convolution of copies of the first derivative construction.
 The second theorem says that the derivatives of any functor can be realized as natural transformation objects for derivatives of spectrum-valued functors.
 Together these results allow us to construct an $\infty$-operad that models the derivatives of the identity functor on any pointed compactly-generated $\infty$-category.

-The derivatives of a functor between such $\infty$-categories then form a bimodule over the relevant $\infty$-operads.
+Our main example is the $\infty$-category of algebras over a stable $\infty$-operad, in which case we show that the derivatives of the identity essentially recover the same $\infty$-operad, making precise a well-known slogan in Goodwillie calculus.

+We also describe a bimodule structure on the derivatives of an arbitrary functor, over the $\infty$-operads given by the derivatives of the identity on the source and target, and we conjecture a chain rule that generalizes previous work of Arone and the author in the case of functors of pointed spaces and spectra.

 The fundamental construction of Goodwillie calculus is, for a functor $F: \cat{C} \to \cat{D}$, a tower of approximations to $F$ that mimics the Taylor series in ordinary calculus.
-One of the basic principles of this theory is that the fibres of the maps in this tower can be described relatively simply in terms of stable homotopy theory.
-Indeed, Goodwillie showed that when $\cat{C}$ and $\cat{D}$ are either the categories of pointed spaces or spectra, the \ord{$n$} homogeneous piece of a functor $F: \cat{C} \to \cat{D}$ is determined by a single spectrum $\der_nF$ together with an action of the \ord{$n$} symmetric group $\Sigma_n$.
+One of the basic principles of this theory is that the fibres of the maps in that tower can be described relatively simply in terms of stable homotopy theory.
+Goodwillie showed that when $\cat{C}$ and $\cat{D}$ are either the categories of pointed spaces or spectra, the \ord{$n$} homogeneous piece of a functor $F: \cat{C} \to \cat{D}$ is determined by a single spectrum $\der_nF$ together with an action of the \ord{$n$} symmetric group $\Sigma_n$.